 Total Cost of Ownership for Cellular Solutions

 Cellular solutions compete for space on the cellular network.
 The cellular network is always evolving and expanding to accommodate more traffic and data.
 The network is based on the “G” platform which is updated every 2-3 years.
-With each evolution, the existing technology becomes outdated and it’s only a matter of time before users are required to upgrade to a current technology.
+With each evolution, the existing technology becomes outdated and it’s only a matter of time before users are required to upgrade to current technology.
 Investing in a cellular solution requires equipment upgrades every few years just to maintain existing functionality on the network.
 There is no added benefit to the subscriber other than basic connectivity.